leftfield-geospatial/homonim/docs/usage.md

 ## Image preparation
 Before homogenising, a suitable *reference* image needs to be acquired.
 For best results, the *reference* and *source* image(s) should be concurrent, co-located (accurately co-registered / orthorectified), and spectrally similar (with overlapping band spectral responses).

-The *reference* image bounds should encompass those of the *source* image(s), and *source* / *reference* band ordering should match (i.e. reference band 1 corresponds to source band 1, reference band 2 corresponds to source band 2 etc).  [`rasterio`](https://rasterio.readthedocs.io/en/latest/cli.html) or [`gdal`](https://gdal.org/programs/index.html) command line tools can be used to clip images, re-order bands etc. as necessary.
+The *reference* image bounds should encompass those of the *source* image(s), and *source* / *reference* band ordering should match (i.e. reference band 1 corresponds to source band 1, reference band 2 corresponds to source band 2 etc).  [`rasterio`](https://rasterio.readthedocs.io/en/latest/cli.html) or [`gdal`](https://gdal.org/programs/index.html) command line tools can be used to re-order bands etc. as necessary.
 These packages are included in the `homonim` installation.

 Examples of suitable surface reflectance image collections for the *reference* image are those produced by Landsat, Sentinel-2 and MODIS.
 There are a number of platforms, and associated tools, for acquiring these images, including the [Google](https://developers.google.com/earth-engine/datasets) and [Amazon](https://aws.amazon.com/earth/) repositories.